RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 Replica Of lets you distribute the read load of your application across multiple databases or synchronize the database, either within Redis Enterprise or external to Redis Enterprise, to another database.

-You can create CRDBs on Redis Enterprise Software (RS) or Redis Cloud.
+You can create Active-Active databases on Redis Enterprise Software (RS) or Redis Cloud.

 [Active-Active Geo-Distribution (CRDB)]({{< relref "/rs/administering/active-active.md" >}})
 provides these benefits and also provides write access to all of the database replicas.